Emergency Response

-Thank you for helping people living with the double disadvantage of poverty and disability.
-Each and every gift you send is truly appreciated.
+Thank you for helping people with disabilities in the world’s poorest places.
+Each and every gift you send is truly appreciated!

 Description